dchenz/go-assemble/README.md

 h := http.HandlerFunc(func(_ http.ResponseWriter, r *http.Request) {

     // Get file ID.
-    fileID := assemble.GetFileID(r)
+    fmt.Println("File ID:", assemble.GetFileID(r))

+    // Size of uploaded file.
+    fmt.Println("File size:", r.Header.Get("Content-Length"))

+    // Mimetype of uploaded file.
+This should be set on the final
+    // chunk request in x-assemble-content-type, otherwise it will
+    // default to application/octet-stream.
+    fmt.Println("File type:", r.Header.Get("Content-Type"))

     // Treat it as if it were uploaded as one file in body...
-    //
+    UploadToObjectStorage(fileID, r.Body)

     // NOTE:
     // http.ResponseWriter will be nil.
 The response is used
     // to send the final progress update.
-    UploadToObjectStorage(fileID, r.Body)

-    // Size of uploaded file.
-    fmt.Println(r.Header.Get("Content-Length"))

-    // Mimetype of uploaded file.
-This should be set on the final
-    // chunk request in x-assemble-content-type, otherwise it will
-    // default to application/octet-stream.
-    fmt.Println(r.Header.Get("Content-Type"))
 })

 // Use default configuration.
-fileAssembler := assemble.NewFileChunksAssembler(nil)
+fileAssembler, err := assemble.NewFileChunksAssembler(nil)
+if err != nil {
+    panic(err)
+}

 // Should only be used on the route handler that needs it. router.Handle("/api/upload", fileAssembler.Middleware(h)).Methods("POST")